tkenning/dev.na.bambora.com/source/docs/guides/batch_payment/report.md

 ### Response

 The response can be returned in either JSON, XMl, TSV, CSV, or XLS formats.
 The content type of the response is relative to the value of the `rptFormat` parameters in the request.
-The

-JSON and XMl response object contains a "code" property" indicating the success of the request.
+The JSON and XMl response object contains a "code" property" indicating the success of the request.
 This will be a number between 1 and 8, inclusive, where "1" indicates success.
 It also has a message property with a description of the code.

-All successful response objects contain a list of objects containing information on the status of each transaction (or "record") in the batch.

-The most important columns in the report are record object contains information on:
+A successful request returns an array of transaction/record objects.
+The most important properties on these  objects are `status`, `state` and `returns`.

 - **Status**: This refers to our validation of the format of the request.
-This should "Validated/Approved".
+This should be "Validated/Approved".
 - **State**: This refers to the progress of valid transactions through the settlement process.
 This should be somewhere on a spectrum between "Importing" and "Complete".
 - **Returns**: This field identifies completed transactions that were subsequently returned.